bkryza/clang-uml/docs/troubleshooting.md

 If `clang-uml` crashes with a segmentation fault, it is possible to trace the exact stack trace of the fault using the following steps:

-First, build `clang-uml` from source in debug mode, e.g.:
+First, build `clang-uml` from source in debug mode, i.e.:

 ```bash
 make debug